Jan van Bijlert: Work

-Jan van Bijlert was a very prolific painter who left some 200 pictures.
+Van Bijlert was a very prolific painter who left some 200 pictures.
 Upon his return from Rome he, like other Utrecht artists who had come under the influence of Caravaggio's work, painted in a style derived from that of Caravaggio.
 These Utrecht artists are referred to as the Utrecht Caravaggisti.
 The Caravaggesque style of van Bijlert's early paintings shows itself in the use of strong chiaroscuro, the cutting off of the picture plane to create a close-up image and the realism of the representation.
 Van Bijlert continued to paint in this style throughout the 1620s.

 Around 1630, van Bijlert turned to a more classicising style, possibly under the influence of Cornelis van Poelenburgh.
 His colours became lighter and his subject matter became more elevated such as religious scenes.
 In the 1630s he also painted compositions with small figures, usually representing genre scenes of brothels or musical gatherings.
 These works were similar to those of the Utrecht painter Jacob Duck.

 Van Bijlert also painted the portraits of eminent citizens of Utrecht such as burgomasters and nobles.

-His pupils included Bartram de Fouchier, Ludolf Leendertsz de Jongh, Johannes de Veer, Mattheus Wijtmans and Abraham Willaerts.
+His pupils included Bartram de Fouchier, Ludolf Leendertsz de Jongh, Johannes de Veer, Mattheus Wijtmans, and Abraham Willaerts.